vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 relies on Manu 1261.
 1123; N. is an important iten i Nyiya, a source of Dharma in the Tantrik ritual 1120; N. 1152; also means the adbi. compared by Woodroffe with karanas of Jaimini, expounding the Christian method of making

 the points of Dharma 11550. the sign of the cross 1123 ; er. | Nyāya-kusam āfjali of Udayana pressly prorided by Devi.
 1624, bhagavata as part of Sandhya Nyāyamaijari of Jayaptabhatta worship 1121; in modern 469-470. times some orthodox people Nyāyaparisuddhi of Veikata perform two kinds of 2. viz, i nātha 1158.
 Antarmātrkā and Babirmātikā, Nyāyaratpakara ( of Pārtha 1122 ; is avaidika and sbould sārathi-wiśra ) & com, on not be performed acc. to Slokavārtika ; 1159, 1179n, Dharmasindhu and Sarbskāra.
-1183n, 1188, 12050, 1207, ratnamālā, 112in; of different 1910 ( creation and dissolution names of Viṣnu, viz.
+1183n, 1188, 12050, 1207, ratnamālā, 112in; of different 1910 ( creation and dissolution names of Viṣṇu, viz.
 Govinda, of world is arthavida ), 1213 Trivikrama etc. on fingers of (on four possible views on right hand, the palm etc. 1121- prāmānya and aprāmānya of 23 ; 1. of sereral portions of cognitions ), 1216, 12250, Gayatri, of single letters of 1376n, 1600.

 Inder